zVoltyk/Empy-discord-music-bot/README.en.md

 # 🎧 Empy Discord Music Bot (Python)

-A simple and cute Discord music bot using `discord.py` and `yt-dlp` libraries.
+A simple and cute music bot that runs in local for Discord using `discord.py` and `yt-dlp` libraries.
 Supports queues, playlists (WIP), pause/resume, and more!
 Each bot message comes with a unique kaomoji to keep things fun~ (＾▽＾)

 ---